Blank (cartridge): Applications

 Blanks are commonly used when the sound and flash of gunfire is needed, but a projectile would not be safe, such as in military training manoeuvres or funeral honours, in movies or live theatre that require gunfights, in starter pistols to signal the beginning of races, and in the equestrian sport of cowboy mounted shooting.

-Standard firearms that are self-loading require modification to their mechanism, or else a blank firing adapter to allow the action to cycle.
-This is because in the absence of a projectile to oppose the force of the gases, the lower pressures and lower recoil generated by a blank cartridge are insufficient to cycle the gun’s mechanism in the same way that a standard live round would.
+Standard self-loading firearms require either a mechanism modification or a blank-firing adapter to allow the action to cycle.
+This is because, in the absence of a projectile to oppose the force of the gases, the lower pressures and lower recoil generated by a blank cartridge are insufficient to cycle the gun's mechanism in the same way that a standard live round would.

 For military applications, blanks are typically used with a special blank-firing adaptor in the firearm that constricts the barrel, keeping chamber pressures created by the blank high enough and for long enough to cycle the firearm's gas-operated action.
-In the case of non-crimped blanks, it also serves to pulverise the plug to prevent it leaving as a projectile.
+In the case of non-crimped blanks, it also serves to pulverise the plug, preventing it from leaving as a projectile.

 Specially designed blank-firing prop firearms are sometimes used for movies, thereby avoiding gun control legislation and increasing the margin of safety because they cannot be loaded with live ammunition.
 5-in-1 blanks are specifically made for theatrical use and are commonly used in real firearms for dramatic effect.
-5-in-1 blanks can function in a variety of different calibres, hence the name.
+5-in-1 blanks can function in a variety of different calibers, hence the name.

 A USCG coastguardsman uses a specially adapted firearm to fire a messenger line to another vessel.

-Special blank cartridges are also used when the explosive power of a cartridge is needed, but a projectile is not.
+Special blank cartridges are also used when explosive power is needed, but a projectile is not.
 Blank cartridges were commonly used for launching a messenger line, tear-gas or rifle grenades, though some types of grenades are capable of trapping the bullet of a live round.
-Larger blanks are also used for line launching guns, such as the line launching kit for the Mossberg 500 shotgun.
+Larger blanks are also used with line-launching guns, such as the line-launching kit for the Mossberg 500 shotgun.